image

 Unilateral relief for Indian residents

 Some countries provide relief of taxes paid in the source country without any treaty between those two countries.
 This kind of relief is known as unilateral relief.
 In India, unilateral relief from double taxation is provided to Indian residents under section 91 of the Income Tax Act.
+It is applicable to Indian residents.

 Social Security Agreements